 - No bloat, no "wait, why is there a CRM in my design tool?" moments.

 The Convenience Play (a.k.a.
-Platforms)
+Platform Solutions)

 Why teams love them: